Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 0111111111111111

-which has the value 32,767 (2<sup>15</sup> — 1).
+which has the value 32,767 (2<sup>15</sup>  ---  1).
 The largest 32-bit integer is

 01111111111111111111111111111111

-which has the value 2,147,483,647 (2<sup>31</sup> — 1).
+which has the value 2,147,483,647 (2<sup>31</sup>  ---  1).
 An integer with no sign bit (the leftmost bit is considered part of the number's magnitude) is said to be ***unsigned***.
 The largest 16-bit unsigned integer is 65,535 (2<sup>16</sup> - 1), and the largest 32-bit unsigned integer is 4,294,967,295 (2<sup>32</sup> - 1).

-By default, integer variables are signed in C—the leftmost bit is reserved for the sign.
+By default, integer variables are signed in C --- the leftmost bit is reserved for the sign.
 To tell the compiler that a variable has no sign bit, we declare it to be unsigned.
 Unsigned numbers are primarily useful for systems programming and low-level, machine-dependent applications.
 We'll discuss typical applications for unsigned numbers in Chapter 20; until then, we'll generally avoid them.

 </div>
 <!-- END: div -->